HLXII/Evolve-Autoscript/README.md

 * add Auto Ejector inline settings
 * Add special settings column to Priority List (percent buy for ARPA, crate/container buy, mercs max money)
 * Optimize allocate function (Can remove initial prevError calc and choose allocation by differential)
+* Optmize researched function (Can use querySelector or somehow use the vues/def)

 ## Large
 * Auto Fortress